troystribling/BlueCap/Documentation/CentralManager.md

 }
 ```

 When `CentralManager` is instantiated a message giving the current Bluetooth transceiver state is received.
-After instantiation messages are received if the transceiver is powered on or powered off. `whenPowerOff` cannot fail. `whenPowerOn` only fails if Bluetooth is not supported.
+After instantiation messages are received if the transceiver is powered on or powered off. `CentralManager#whenPowerOff` cannot fail. `CentralManager#whenPowerOn` only fails if Bluetooth is not supported.

 ### <a name="central_service_scanning">Service Scanning</a>